liquidliang/liquidliang.github.io/blog/React Native/integration-with-existing-apps.md

  </activity>
  ```

-> 一个`ReactInstanceManager`可以在多个activities或fragments间共享。 You will want to make your own `ReactFragment` or `ReactActivity` and have a singleton *holder* that holds a `ReactInstanceManager`.
+> A `ReactInstanceManager` can be shared amongst multiple activities and/or fragments.
+You will want to make your own `ReactFragment` or `ReactActivity` and have a singleton *holder* that holds a `ReactInstanceManager`.
 When you need the `ReactInstanceManager` (e.g., to hook up the `ReactInstanceManager` to the lifecycle of those Activities or Fragments) use the one provided by the singleton.

-下一步我们需要把一些activity的生命周期回调传递给`ReactInstanceManager`：
+Next, we need to pass some activity lifecycle callbacks down to the `ReactInstanceManager`:

 ```java
 @Override